-Note: When this policy is enabled and you disable the “Allow web content” on the New Tab page policy, Microsoft Edge ignores any URL specified in this policy and opens about:blank.
+Note: After enabling this policy and you disable the “Allow web content” on the New Tab page policy.
+Microsoft Edge ignores any URL specified in this policy and opens about:blank.
 Below are the steps to have this done.

-Open the Group Policy management tool or the Local Group Policy Editor and navigate to the following path to configure this.
+Open the Group Policy management tool or the Local Group Policy Editor.
+Then navigate to the following path to configure this.

-When this is configured and the policy is applied, when a new tab is open, the URL will be loaded automatically. more information can be found on this page.
-This can also be achieved via the Microsoft Edge settings on an individual PC.
+After setting up this configuration and applying the policy, if you open a new tab, the URL load automatically.
+You can find more information on this page.
+You can also achieve via the Microsoft Edge settings on an individual PC.
 For a list of all available Group Policies (GPO) to configure Microsoft Edge Settings, see the following link.